Investigations & Search

 Overview

-Panther's data analysis tools enable you to search collected and normalized log data in your security data lake.
+Panther's data analysis tools enable you to search normalized log data, signals, and more, in your security data lake.
 You can search across logs (and without SQL) using Search, or investigate robustly using SQL in Data Explorer.

 • Search is a good place to start if you have limited SQL knowledge, as it allows you to construct a query without SQL syntax.
-After creating your search, you're able to copy the SQL command generated for analysis in Data Explorer or external applications.
+You can also execute PantherFlow in Search (and use Panther AI to generate PantherFlow queries).

 • Data Explorer is the best place to start if you're conducting a complex or highly customized search—for example, you'd like to join database tables or control which fields are returned by adding additional clauses.

-In Data Explorer, you can write and execute SQL queries (with autocompletion) to search across your data, including log data, rule matches, and Panther's Standard Fields.
-You can also save and schedule searches, create templated searches for reuse, retrieve JSON rows to use as unit test events, download results in a CSV, and share the query and results with your team using a unique URL.
+In Data Explorer, you can write and execute SQL queries to search across your data.
+You can also save and schedule searches, create templated searches for reuse, and more.

 Get started with the Data Explorer documentation.